Next generation technology for virus/viral vector imaging applied in antiviral screening, gene delivery and oncolytic virotherapies

 - Transfer of the ANCHORTM technology to the customer's R&D laboratory

-- Technical support and troubleshooting until completion and validation of the specific construct
+- Technical support and troubleshooting until completion of specific project.

-- Available both for industries and academic labs, directly contact us for more informations.
+- Available both for industries and academic labs (MTA), directly contact us for more informations

 What our clients say